-When suppertime rolled around, the Southern husband fired up the grill (the first time this year! hurray!) and I fished the steak out of the bag.
-He popped it on the grill (discarding the marinade) and grill over high heat for 5 minutes per side, which makes the steak come out on the medium rare side the way we like it.
+STEP 3: When suppertime rolls around, fire up the grill, pop the steak on the grill (discarding the marinade) and grill over high heat for 5 minutes per side, which makes the steak come out on the medium rare side the way we like it.
 If you like yours rarer, take it down by a minute per side – if you like it more well done, leave in on for a minute or two more per side.

 Has it been five minutes?
 Okay, slice!

 The steak will taste lightly of rosemary and garlic and pepper, and the buttermilk will have tenderized it perfectly.
-I used a shell steak for this, but a flank steak would also be ideal for this recipe…any cut of steak that benefits from marinating will be just fine.
+I used a shell steak for this, but a flank or a sirloin steak would also be ideal for this recipe…any cut of steak that benefits from marinating will be just fine.

 - One 1 1/2 to 2 pound steak (shell, flank and sirloin all work well for this recipe)

 - 2 cups buttermilk